 Naaman’s beliefs were quite in line with the culture and practices of his time and the way he was raised.
 But God did not withhold his miracle.
 God honored the obedience and faith he demonstrated.

 Naaman took a step in the right direction and God acknowledged it.
-Elijah supported his new found faith walk by allowing him to take the soul.
+Elisha supported his new found faith walk by allowing him to take the soul.

 One of the take away lessons from the story of Naaman is that God meets us where we are.